cdanmontoya/hexagonal-backend-template-python/README.md

 ```bash
 alembic upgrade head
 ```
-The application server is configured to apply the migrations up to the latest revision on every startup.

 **WARNING:** Do not change the code of an already applied evolution on productive environments.
+It could lead to inconsistent eschemas.